-You can also try them with fresh pasta, being extra careful with the boiling time (2-3 minutes) and quickly serving them (about pasta boiling check the link).
+You can also try them with fresh pasta.
+But be extra careful with the boiling time (2-3 minutes) and serve immediately.
 The difference in taste is notable and the overall outcome a small miracle.
 Long story short, sausage ragout is a highly recommended kind of sauce.

 Preparation: 15 minutes and 2-2.15 hours for the cooking.
-You can prepare the sauce from the previous day and heat it well in low temperature before serving.
+You can prepare the sauce from the previous day and heat it well at low temperature before serving.
 It will be tastier, provided there is some left (so hide it somewhere safe and keep away from trying.)
-If you have used fresh tomatoes, add 1 tbsp of tomato paste to enrich the colour.
+If you have used fresh tomatoes, add 1 tbs of tomato paste to enrich the taste and colour.
 A recipe of medium difficulty and not very quick.

 Ingredients (serves 4)

 500 g tomato (1 passata +1 big freshly chopped)

 chopped parsley and freshly grated Pecorino cheese for the serving